1. Welcome to Tacoma World!

 2019 TRD Pro

-Lomax tonneau cover, N-Fab Podium steps, bed mat, the dreaded Raptor Lights
+Lomax tonneau cover, N-Fab Podium steps, bed mat

 That is precisely why when I was working for an electrical engineer we required TYPED, not hand written, panel schedules!